 Competitive supply products

 Competitive suppliers offer two types of product pricing structures: (1) fixed-price, and (2) variable‑price.
-A fixed-price product is one in which the price remains constant for a specified period of time.
+A fixed-price product has a price that remains constant for a specified period of time.
 This timeframe can range from several months to several years.
 These products provide price certainty and protection against variations in wholesale market prices.
-Fixed price products may contain an early termination fee, where you may be required to pay an extra fee if you cancel your contract before the end of the product term.
+Fixed price products may contain an early termination fee.
+You would need to pay an early termination fee if you cancel your contract before the end of the product term.